 A kitchen chimney is now required in every modular kitchen.
 Without adequate ventilation and open spaces, cooking fumes and oils become trapped inside the kitchen, resulting in a sloppy mess.
 There may be a long list of chimneys, but the challenge is deciding on the best kitchen chimney.
-There are two types of chimneys: baffle filters and filterless chimneys.
-And the debate over which is superior – baffle filter vs filterless chimney – can be quite heated.
+There are five types of chimneys: ducted, ductless, cassette filter, baffle filters and filterless chimneys.
+This article discusses the difference between baffle filter and filterless chimneys.
+However, if you want to know more about the other types of chimneys, you could read our articles ‘cassette filter vs baffle filter‘ and ‘duct vs ductless chimneys‘

-Although they both perform the same cleaning function and trap dust particles, they are best suited to different situations.
+Although Baffle filter and filterless chimneys perform the same cleaning function and trap dust particles, they are best suited to different situations.
 This article will go over the pros and cons of baffle filter vs filterless chimneys and help you choose the best one for your kitchen.

 Also Read: Kitchen Chimney Installation Guide